mehulagg/gitlab/doc/user/project/protected_branches.md

 ## Configuring protected branches

 To protect a branch, you need to have at least Maintainer permission level.
-The `master` branch is protected by default.
+The default branch for your repository is protected by default.

 1. In your project, go to **Settings > Repository**.
 1. Scroll to find the **Protected branches** section.